wayeast/twilio-chat-rs/README.md

 ## Chat project
-In which we get Twilio to play Google TTS to a caller.
+In which we play back to the caller their words that Deepgram hears.

-Here, we can use either the Twiml Play verb or send encoded audio via a Twilio stream in Media messages.
+This does nothing fancy -- only adds Deepgram to the mix.
+Here, we open a websocket stream to Deepgram; for every streaming response we get, we wait for three seconds, then send the transcript to Google for TTS, and send the resulting TTS to Twilio.